commercify-store/commercify-self-hosted/README.md

 ### Your own implementations for deployment

-If you wish to work with pipelines (CI/CD for example)
+If you wish to work with pipelines (CI/CD for example), you can do that by yourself.
+CSH is not opinionated on that level.
+It is simply a LAMP application with a simple setup.